Skip to Main Content

 • The Organisers reserve the right to amend and/or cancel the activities as well as the Rules & Regulations without prior notice.

-• All entries must be original and have not been published in other occasions before.
+• All entries must be original.
 By submitting an entry, the participants guarantee that the entry neither contains any third party copyrighted materials nor infringes the intellectual property rights of any third parties.
 Participants should also be aware that the content should not include obscene, violence, religion, politics or any other inappropriate content.
 The Organisers reserve the right to disqualify against any entry or team that violates the rules without prior notice.

 • In case of any dispute, the Organisers reserve the right of final decision.